drk1wi/Modlishka/README.md

 Modlishka is a powerful and flexible HTTP reverse proxy.
 It implements an entirely new approach of handling HTTP traffic flow, which allows to transparently proxy multi-domain destination TLS traffic over a single domain TLS certificate in an automated manner.
 What does this exactly mean?
 In short, it simply has a lot of potential, that can be used in many interesting ways...

 From the security perspective, Modlishka can be currently used to:
+-   Hijack application HTTP TLS traffic flow through the "Client Domain Hooking" attack.
 -	Help penetration testers to carry out a modern ethical phishing campaign that requires a universal 2FA “bypass” support.
--   Hijack application HTTP TLS traffic flow and perform a HTTP 301 Cache poisoning attack.
+-   Wrap legacy websites with TLS layer, confuse crawler bots and automated scanners, etc.
 -   TBC

 Modlishka was written as an attempt overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and a bit of extra research time.